ga-wdi-lessons/es6/template-literals-exercise.md

 # Template Literals Exercise

-Each of the below code snippets will come with a prompt.
-It is your job to update the code snippet so that prompt is satisfied.
-Your answer must leverage what you just learned about template literals.

-The prompts will indicate which lines of code you cannot modify and/or touch.
-You are not restricted, however, from adding code to the existing code snippets.

-#### 1

 Given the data in the code snippet below, use a template string to produce the following string...